jkeam/imageset-generator/README.md

     skipTLS: true
 ```

+## Out of Scope

+1. Anything other than linux/amd64

 ## Docs
 1. [Release](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/4.16.18/release.txt)
 2. [Unfortunately, that initial release of this feature in 4.15.0 and the above-mentioned versions had a critical flaw (ref OCPBUGS-33305) which wasn't resolved until the 4.15.13 release of oc-mirror.](https://access.redhat.com/solutions/7013461)